hexylena/selfd/readme.md

 there is none.

-would be nice tho since otherwise you have to back it up. i don't want to run a KV store, and then we need encryption to make sure I cant see it.
+would be nice tho since otherwise you have to back it up. i don't want to run a KV store, and then we need encryption to make sure I cant see it? reccies welcome.

 ## LICENSE